eons-dev/eons.lib/README.md

 ## Features

-Eons supports 3 major features:
+Eons supports 4 major features:
 * Get inputs to functors by drilling down through multiple layers
+* Allow functors to change behavior with their order of execution
 * Provide functionality by downloading functors on the fly
 * Resolve errors through dynamic resolution by functors